SUPERCILEX/personal-website/_posts/projects/2023-03-24-fast-unix-commands.md

 each spawned child directory task includes a parent (smart) pointer, implicitly creating a dynamic tree structure that models the directory hierarchy.
 These parent pointers are reference counted and trigger the directory deletion when fully freed.
 Additionally, each task decrements its reference count upon completion.
-That it!
+That's it!
 Now, regardless of whether a parent finishes after all of its children or vice versa, the last "user" of a directory will delete its directory chain.

 Pseudocode might make this clearer: